 Virtual Listening

-The project will be exhibited in the FMR – Biennial.
-This is a festival for art in digital contexts and public spaces which will take place in Linz, Austria, from June 6 to 11, 2023 at the southern harbor district of Linz.
-The project will then be exhibited as part of the festival in June 2023.
+The project was exhibited in the FMR23 – Biennial, a festival for art in digital contexts and public spaces that took place in Linz, Austria, from June 6 to 11, 2023.

 This project is supported by LINZ FMR